cnsoto/JavaScript-Notes/THIS keyword.md

   console.log(C2.a)// 30
 ```
 ----
-An object constructor function has the problem that if you omit the new keyword the behavior is mdify and doesn't show any errors.
+An object constructor function has the problem that if you omit the new keyword the behavior is modify and doesn't show any errors.

 ----
-Example 3.4 Shows how the construction function modify its behavior when the _new_ keyword is missing
+Example 3.4 Shows how the constructor function modify its behavior when the _new_ keyword is missing
 ```
   var r="red"
   function Color(r,g,b){